Rise-Vision/risevision-documentation/_posts/user/player/chrome-app/2015-02-24-chrome-player-raspberrypi2.md

 3. Select your editor
 4. At the bottom, type 0 3 * * * /sbin/shutdown -r now
 5. This will reboot your player at 3AM.
 I fyou would like to reboot at a different time, simply replace that with the hour you would prefer

+#####Chrome App Player (first run)
+When the Player is launched for the first time you will be warned that the Display ID is not found.

+You will need a uniqe ID for each player in your company.
+This ID can be obtained by clicking on the Displays link from within the [RVA interface,](http://rva.risevision.com/) and clicking on an existing Display (if replacing one) or the "Add Display" button (if adding a new one).
+More information can be found [here.](/#/user/player/register-player)

+You assign this ID by clicking on the "Enter Display ID" button and entering the sequence obtained from RVA Displays, mentioned above.